jgibbons-cp/datadog/aws/lambda/nodejs/README.md

-Datadog Node.js 18.x Instrumentaton Examples
+Datadog Node.js 18.x Instrumentation Examples
 --

 Here are several examples of how to [instrument](https://docs.datadoghq.com/serverless/installation/nodejs/?tab=custom) a Node.js example in Lambda with Datadog.